Frogmouth/jQuery.Wishlist/README.md

 This is a beta version, developed for future needs.
 There are a lot of things to do, such as:

 - Light Version (whitout Backbone & Underscore)
-- exploit the possibilities of Backbone
+- Exploit the possibilities of Backbone
 - Develop client management wisthlist (like item order, item prop, ecc...)
 - Crossbrowser bug fix (> IE7)
-- Dev some **RedyToUse** exaples with graphics (css and HTML).
+- Dev some **RedyToUse** exaples with graphics (CSS/HTML - button and bar)

 **Remote Dev**

-- integrate the ability to communicate with a server ( _REST_ ) via Backbone
+- Integrate the ability to communicate with a server ( _REST_ ) via Backbone
+- Dev an HTML-JS and iFrame for external use of wishlistbar